Genetic carrier screening helps you make informed choices for you and your family and now it’s bulk billed.*

 Yes, genetic carrier screening for cystic fibrosis, spinal muscular atrophy and fragile X syndrome is bulk-billed.* It’s available free of charge once per lifetime for:

 - patients who are pregnant or planning pregnancy

 - reproductive partners of carriers of cystic fibrosis or spinal muscular atrophy.

 A carrier is someone who has one gene with a genetic variation and one gene that is unaffected.
 Carriers are typically symptom-free and do not know that they carry this variation.

 Recessive diseases are caused by changes (called genetic variants) in both copies of a person’s genes.
 Every person has two copies of each gene, one inherited from each parent.
 A recessive disease occurs when both copies of the same gene have the same variant.
 Cystic fibrosis is an example of a recessive disease.
-Some diseases have a different inheritance pattern – for example, when only the female needs to be a carrier to have a baby at risk.

 Select your state:

 Leading the way to improved health